2023-Govtech-Geekout-GDS/documentation/docs/frontend/22-SubmitToDo.md

 ## Making it click

-Right now, we have an `Add` button, but it isn't doing anything.
-Let's make it reactive!
+Right now, we have an `Add` button, but it doesn't seem to do anything.
+Let's fix it!

 Locate the code for the 'Add' button in `Todo.js`.
 Add a new `onClick` function to it, which gets called every time the button is clicked.